 2) Go to a Game!

 Spend an evening cheering on one of Philadelphia’s pro sports teams.
 April is a great time to catch the end of the NHL and NBA regular-season games.
+If the MLB manages to avoid a lock out, April will also be the beginning of the Phillies baseball season!

 You can find all the professional sporting events in Philadelphia here.